chinmaydk99/hello-world/README.md

 Hello everyone,

 I am Chinmay.
-I am a ML and data science enthusiast and currently looking to expand my knowledge in this domain.0
+I am a ML and data science enthusiast and currently looking to expand my knowledge in this domain.